relativitydev/file-migration-cli/README.md

 * Make sure that you have the following permissions:

   * **Source instance** - You must have at least read-only permissions to all files in the source instance repository.
-These permissions are required to synchronize files in the source instance with the local databases built by the Migration CLI.
+These permissions are required to synchronize files in the source instance with the local databases built by the File Migration CLI.

     Additionally, you must have read-only access to the following databases: